SinclairQL/sQLux/docs/sqlux.md

 Thanks to Tony Firshman, Minerva v1.89 onwards is now GPL and can be bundled with sQLux - it is ‘`roms/MIN198`’.

-For various reasons you may run into some trouble when trying romimages other than the supplied js.rom or MIN189/MIN198.
+For various reasons you may run into some trouble when trying romimages other than the supplied MIN198, or Minerver1.89/JS.
 Roughly, the known causes are:

 - rom image not supported by sQLux.
 Maybe some old, never tested QDOS roms
 - rom image has been patched by GC, SGC or similar.
 All QL extensions that have something better than a 68008 CPU are likely to do this.